-Often called the Black Powder Era, the most common weapon on the battlefield was the short range, muzzle-loading smoothbore musket.
-Black gunpowder discharged from these weapons, produced billowing clouds of acrid white smoke.
+Often referred to as the Black Powder Era, the most common weapon on the battlefield was the short range, muzzle-loading smoothbore musket.
+Black gunpowder discharged from thousands of these weapons, produced billowing clouds of acrid white smoke.
 Through this pale, officers rode bravely into battle at the head of their troops.
 With their banners waiving amidst parade-like formations, the infantry marched shoulder-to-shoulder to the beat of drums.
 Within 100 yards of the enemy they halted to exchange volleys, or fixed bayonets and charged.
 Artillery thundered above the rattle of musketry, firing round shot and shell at longer range, and even more lethal grape and canister as the enemy closed.
-Cavalry, charging with drawn saber or leveled lance, struck fear into the opposing foot soldiers.
+The cavalry, charging with drawn saber or leveled lance, struck fear into the opposing foot soldiers, who hastily formed into a hollow square, with their bayonets bristling outward in self-defense.

 The generals made command decisions that committed their troops to battle, like a dire game of rock-paper-scissors.
 The infantry, cavalry and artillery maneuvered, fought and died, until the battle ended in victory or defeat.

-The War of 1812 can easily be adapted to the basic Regimental Fire and Fury rule system.
-In addition to having to build the unique armies for the period, players will need the 1812 Quick Reference Sheet which can be downloaded for free from our support page on the fireandfury.com web site.
+The Mexican-American War, fought a little more than a decade before the Civil War, can easily be adapted to the basic Regimental Fire and Fury rule system.
+In addition to having to build the unique armies and terrain for the period, players will need the MAW Quick Reference Sheet which can be downloaded for free from our support page on the fireandfury.com website.